RoaLogic/apb4_gpio/DATASHEET.md

 #### Open-Drain Mode

-In open-drain mode, GPIO\_O is always driven low (‘0’) and individual GPIO\_OE signals set to enable (i.e. Logic ‘0’) or high-Z (Logic ‘1’) at the output buffer corresponding to the value of the OUTPUT register.
+In open-drain mode, each bit of GPIO\_O is always driven low (‘0’) and individual `GPIO_OE` signals enable (i.e. Logic ‘0’) or high-Z (Logic ‘1’) the output buffer corresponding to the value of the OUTPUT register.

 ![Open Drain Configuration<span data-label="fig:apb4-gpio-od"></span>](assets/img/apb4-gpio-od.png)